R. da Cruz 364, Porto

 Benefits

-- Integration into the official national and international competition circuit
+- Preparation for the official PDA circuit — national and international

 Price Includes

-- 2 or 3 classes per week according to the chosen plan
+- 2 or 3 training sessions per week according to the chosen plan

 Price Does Not Include

-- Annual registration and insurance: €15 (paid directly at the school upon enrolment)
+- Registration and insurance: €15 (paid at the school upon enrolment)

 About Ritmos Dance Studio